Discover the Ultimate Solution for Fractal Burning

 What is Fractal Burning?

 Fractal burning is an artistic process that involves passing an electrical current through the wood to create mesmerizing patterns.
-By utilizing a high-voltage transformer and specific conductive materials, such as a carbonized brush or moistened sponge, the artist can create branching patterns that are reminiscent of natural phenomena like rivers, lightning, or tree branches.
+By passing high-voltage electricity through the wood, branching patterns form that are reminiscent of natural phenomena like rivers, lightning, or tree branches.
 These patterns are commonly known as Lichtenberg figures, named after German physicist Georg Christoph Lichtenberg, who first discovered them in the late 18th century.

 History of Fractal Burning